 Ganges Village Planning Task Force

-The Salt Spring Island Local Trust Committee appointed Mike Best, David Dunnison, John Gauld, Robin Jenkinson, Bob MacKie, Jenny McClean, Sebastian Moffatt and Jesse Brown to the Ganges Village Planning Task Force.
+The Salt Spring Island Local Trust Committee appointed David Dunnison, John Gauld, Bob MacKie, Jenny McClean, Martin Ogilvie, Robert Steinbach and Jennifer Maksymetz to the Ganges Village Planning Task Force.

 The Ganges Village Planning Task Force Terms of Reference is available here.

 The Ganges Village Planning Task Force will meet on the third Thursday of every month at 10am.
 More information about the meetings can be found on the Salt Spring Island Projects page under folder (6.
-Other Information).
+Task Force Agendas and Minutes).

 - Research and analysis on existing conditions, and issues relating to land use development, transportation and mobility, housing, cultural and archeological protection, climate change resiliency, infrastructure servicing, and protection of aquifers and biodiversity.